Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/docs/integration/EMRProxyReqAndSpecs.md

 # IRIS EMR Proxy Application Requirements and Specifications
 IRIS Content Transport facilitator for Order Submission and/or Results

-### Acknowledgments

-Specifications version prepared by Adam Diaz.
-Please send any feedback to support@irishelp.zendesk.com.

-### Confidentiality and Proprietary Rights

-This document is the confidential property of Intelligent Retinal Imaging Systems (IRIS).
-No part of this document may be reproduced in any form or incorporated into any information retrieval system without the written permission of IRIS.

-### Disclaimers

-Although unlikely, IRIS reserves the right to make changes in specifications and features shown herein at any time without notice.
-This does not constitute a representation or documentation regarding the service featured.
-Contact your IRIS Representative for the most current information.

-Intelligent Retinal Imaging Systems™

-2 N Palafox Street, Suite 200

-Pensacola, Florida 32502

-1-888-535-2574 | info@retinalscreenings.com

 # Best Practice

 The following requirements outline the best practice for deploying the IRIS EMR Proxy application in your environment.